Mohyoo/Gemini-Py-CLI/README.md

 ## Features
 * Made primarily for low-spec or slow internet users; Worked even with a dead connection (< 15 kb/s); Yeah! but with only short messages (< 100 characters).
-* Privacy respect, the program doesn't send, hold or manipulate any personal data, your ***API key*** is only yours; even with logs (which can be turned OFF), the program removes file paths and user prompts, keeping only what is absolutely needed.
+* Privacy respect, the program doesn't send, hold or manipulate any personal data or sent-messages; your ***API key*** is only yours; even with logs (which can be turned OFF), the program removes file paths and user prompts, keeping only what is absolutely needed.
 * Content can be saved locally in many forms, even if the program crashes:
 	+ Automatically, save chat history & prompt history to a structured text file.
 	+ At request, save chat history, last AI response or saved info to a human readable text file.